 Addiction recovery is quite difficult for both those struggling with a substance abuse disorder and for their family.
 It becomes critical for all parties to play a role in family counseling.
 Learning about proper communication in addiction recovery is at the heart of moving forward.
 It’s also important to recognize that making the decision to improve communication can be life-changing for everyone in the home.
 Learning how to talk, instead of yell, and how to include every person’s needs in a conversation can help to create a strong, lasting bond that can change the course of your future.
 It becomes essential during the recovery process.

-At the Florida House Experience, we provide individual and group therapy sessions to help those battling mental health and substance abuse disorders.
+At the FHE Health, we provide individual and group therapy sessions to help those battling mental health and substance abuse disorders.
 A key component of this care is learning how to communicate.
 Enhancing your communication skills if you have an addiction or learning how to communicate with an addict if you are a loved one starts here.
 Contact us to learn more about how we can help you.